raganwald/raganwald.github.com/_posts/2017-06-09-one-two-three-infinity.md

 Any object that has a `[Symbol.iterator]` method is expected to return an iterator.
 Such objects are called *iterables*, in the sense that they can be iterated over.

-Iterables are quite handy in JavaScript, because there is syntactic support using them in various ways.
-One we'll use often is a `for..of` loop:
+Iterables are quite handy in JavaScript, because there is syntactic support for using them in various ways.
+One we'll use often is a `for...of` loop:

 ```javascript
 for (const n of oneTwoThree) {